canada-ca/canada-ca.github.io/_drafts/2018-01-29-baseline-results-tax-filing.md

           <span class=""><img src="../images/TF-slide1.JPG" alt="Menu-too-hard-to-find" style="floating:left">
 <span>
 <br>
+      Sometimes people would be have to look throughlong lists of links to find the next step.
+In many cases, they were not able to find the right link.

 <div itemprop="text" class="" data="type-text">
       <div class="img-responsive left-block col-md-6">
           <span class=""><img src="../images/TF-slide2.JPG" alt="Menu-too-hard-to-find" style="floating:left">
 <br>
+      Another problem that came up frequently involved pages that seemed like they should have the right answer on it but didn't.
+In user centered design terms, the "scent of information" was leading people downt the wrong path.
 <div itemprop="text" class="" data="type-text">
       <div class="img-responsive left-block col-md-6">
           <span class=""><img src="../images/TF-slide3.JPG" alt="Menu-too-hard-to-find" style="floating:left">